I wish I'd waited for these amazing PS5 Prime Day games and accessories deals

-I’ll hold my hands up – I didn’t think we’d see any PS5 Prime Day deals, even on PS5 games and accessories.
-After all, the PS5 is one of the hottest products on the market, so its games and accessories have no problem selling at full price.
+Well, this is a nice surprise.
+I didn’t think we’d see any PS5 Prime Day deals on PS5 games and accessories due to the fact the PS5 is one of the hottest products on the market, so its games and accessories have no problem selling at full price.
+It's nice to be wrong sometimes.

-Amazon has put together five extremely tempting bundles that you won’t want to miss, one of which includes every essential PS5 accessory you could ever need – a DualSense controller, the PS5 DualSense Charging Station, the PS5 media remote, the PS5 camera and the PS5 3D Pulse Wireless Headset – all for just £199.99.
+Not only does Amazon have a slew of great PS5 games on sale, such as the PS5 exclusive Returnal for just $49.99, but Amazon UK has put together five extremely tempting bundles that you won’t want to miss, one of which includes every essential PS5 accessory you could ever need – a DualSense controller, the PS5 DualSense Charging Station, the PS5 media remote, the PS5 camera and the PS5 3D Pulse Wireless Headset – all for just £199.99.
 That’s a saving of 19%.

-Want to save on two of the best PS5 games?
-Amazon also has that covered, with a deal for a DualSense controller and either Sackboy: A Big Adventure or Marvel’s Spider-Man: Miles Morales for only £79.99, which means you’re saving up to £40.14.
+Want to save on some of the best PS5 games?
+Amazon also has that covered as you can pick up Marvel's Spider-Man: Miles Morales Ultimate Edition for $49.99 and Assassin's Creed Valhalla for the low price of $29.88.
+In the UK, Amazon has a deal for a DualSense controller and either Sackboy: A Big Adventure or Marvel’s Spider-Man: Miles Morales for only £79.99, which means you’re saving up to £40.14.

 As expected, however, there are no Prime Day deals on the PS5 console itself.
 This will come as no surprise, considering how limited stock is at the moment.